BA (Hons) in Music and Performance Technologies

 State-of-the-Art Facilities

-Take advantage of our state-of-the-art facilities in the PJ Carroll’s building and gain opportunities to collaborate on creative projects with students across the Department of Creative Arts, Media and Music.
+Take advantage of the state-of-the-art facilities in the PJ Carroll’s building and gain opportunities to collaborate on creative projects with students across the Department of Creative Arts, Media and Music.

 Understanding the Industry